daudix/daudix.one/content/home/index.md

 {{ window() }}

-Occasionally I contribute to random FOSS projects, either by creating and improving icons, translating them into Russian, or even crafting a logo.
+I contribute to various FOSS projects from time to time, either by creating and improving icons, translating them into Russian, or even crafting a logo.

-For my design work, have a look at my [design page](@/design/index.md); it's mostly icons, but also some wallpapers (one of them is part of GNOME) and logos.
+Have a look at my [design page](@/design/index.md) for my design-related works; mostly icons, some wallpapers (one of them is part of GNOME), and a few logos.

 ## IndieWeb